Calinou/awesome-gamedev/wall-of-shame.md

 Unclear
 =======

+* Blend4Web - Doesn't specify GPL version in program.
+* JiGS - Doesn't specify GPL version in program, has 'all rights reserved' components.
 * Jitter - claims to be free, no clear licensing terms found, built for .NET (which doesn't hold much hope).
 * Lichess - relies on questionably-free components.